-Ridge vents and eave vents are an essential part of any functioning greenhouse that provide a functional, passive ventilation system.
-When the air is not vented it becomes stagnant, stale, and allows diseases to breed.
+Ridge vents and eave vents are an essential part of any functioning greenhouse with a functional, passive ventilation system.
+When the air is not vented, it becomes stagnant, stale, and allows diseases to breed.
 To help prevent this, ridge vents and eave vents need to be installed in a greenhouse.

 The systems act the same way, but on different areas of the greenhouse.
 Both units are operable panes of glass enclosed within a frame separate from the greenhouse’s structural frame.
-The vent will open by a motor which is moisture-resistant or by manually with the aid of a rod operator.
+The vent will open by a motor which is moisture-resistant, or by manually with the aid of a rod operator.
 It opens to a specified angle and allows air into the greenhouse.
 Screens come with both systems to prevent insects and leaf debris from entering the greenhouse.

-The size of the greenhouse will determine the size of the venting systems but a general rule of thumb to follow is that the total venting area should be between 25-30% of the glazed greenhouse area.
+The size of the greenhouse will determine the size of the venting systems, but a general rule of thumb is the total venting area should be between 25-30% of the glazed greenhouse area.
 Solar Innovations® ridge vents are typically manufactured to a 27″ diagonal on the slope.
 They are available in various bay widths up to 48″ with a total overall length up to 24′.
 Our eave vents are typically 27″ high and are available in various bay widths up to 48″ with a total overall length up to 24′.
 Eave vents will match the bay widths of the structure; however, numerous custom designs are available.

 Both ridge vents and eave vents can span multiple bays.
 The best design is to line-up the eave vents with the ridge vents to help with cross ventilation.
 The units can be set up to a timer, say every fifteen minutes the vents will open.
 Another option is to set them on a temperature timer.
 When the greenhouse reaches a pre-determined degree the vents will open.
 Rain sensors can be added to the units so that when snow or rain hits the vents they automatically close.
 If your greenhouse utilizes an environmental control system, the ridge vents can be programmed into your specific system.
 Without the ventilation your greenhouse will be a glass box filled with stagnant air.

-In-system skylights are the perfect solution if venting is necessary in the roof of a low pitch Solar Innovations® structure (below 3/12 or 14° roof pitch).
+In-system skylights are the perfect solution if venting is necessary in the roof of a low pitch Solar Innovations® structure (below 3/12 or 14° roof pitch.)
 In-system skylights serve a purpose similar to that of ridge vents.
 The skylights feature a higher profile and a low pitch seal to ensure protection against leaking.
 These skylights can be operated either manually or with a moisture resistant motor.
 (One motor can operate up to a two-bay skylight.
-Three and four bay skylights will require two synchronized motors.)
+Three- and four-bay skylights will require two synchronized motors.)